docsforadobe/after-effects-scripting-guide/docs/items/folderitem.rst

 **Description**

-An ItemCollection object containing Item object that represent the top-level contents of this folder.
+An ItemCollection object containing Item object that represents the top-level contents of this folder.
 Unlike the ItemCollection in the Project object, this collection contains only the top-level items in the folder.
-Top-level within the folder is not the same as top-level within the project.
+The top-level within the folder is not the same as top-level within the project.
 Only those items that are top-level in the root folder are also top-level in the Project.

 **Type**